zhcod/zhcod.github.io/index.md

 Here is **Zhenhua Liu**.

-I am a PhD candidate at Institute of Space Science and Applied Technology, Harbin Institute of Technology, Shenzhen.
+I am a PhD candidate at Harbin Institute of Technology, Shenzhen.
 My main research interests are solar physics, coronal magnetic fields, and numerical simulation.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at lzh.liu@outlook.com